Tomato, Olive, and Fresh Mozzarella Salad with Basil Vinaigrette

 Check out Ten Favorite Summer Tomato Salads (plus Honorable Mentions) for more amazing salad ideas for summer tomatoes!

-- 1 can large black olives, cut in half (6 oz. olives after draining)
+- one 6 oz. can large black olives, drained and cut in half

 - 3 cups cherry tomatoes, cut in half